ThanhAT177/THCS2/README.md

 # Tin co so 2
-Code by ThanhNQ\n
-Student at PTIT
+Code by ThanhNQ - Student at PTIT